Kyle-ak/imu_tk/README.md

 Papers Describing the Approach:

-D. Tedaldi, A. Pretto and E. Menegatti A Robust and Easy to Implement Method for IMU Calibration without External Equipments In: Proceedings of the IEEE International Conference on Robotics and Automation (ICRA 2014), May 31 - June 7, 2014 Hong Kong, China, Page(s): 3042 - 3049 ([PDF](http://www.dis.uniroma1.it/~pretto/papers/tpm_icra2014.pdf))
+D. Tedaldi, A. Pretto and E. Menegatti, "A Robust and Easy to Implement Method for IMU Calibration without External Equipments".
+In: Proceedings of the IEEE International Conference on Robotics and Automation (ICRA 2014), May 31 - June 7, 2014 Hong Kong, China, Page(s): 3042 - 3049 ([PDF](http://www.dis.uniroma1.it/~pretto/papers/tpm_icra2014.pdf))

 ```